Steve Smith, LICDC

 Bill Elwood is a Licensed Professional Clinical Counselor who earned his Bachelor of Arts Degree in psychology from Ursuline college, and Masters Degree in counseling from John Carroll University and is a Certified Clinical Mental Health Counselor.
 He has extensive experience with adolescent behavior problems as well as marriage and family related issues.
 He is Certified Master Addictions Counselor and is a Substance Abuse Professional.
 He also has specialized training in co-dependency treatment approaches.
 Mr. Elwood has an interest in the function of faith and spirituality in the healing process.
 He is an Ordained Permanent Deacon for the Cleveland Catholic Diocese and Adjunct Faculty member at St. Mary Seminary and Graduate School of Theology.

 The Licensed Staff of Family Behavioral Health Services has extensive experience and training in providing professional mental health services in chemical dependency, mood disorders and family counseling for children, adolescents and adults.
-Lillian and Nada Administrative Assistants/Billing
+Lillian, Linda and Cassidy Administrative Assistants/Billing

 email@example.com 440-460-0140 option 3 for the business office